 In the Alpine Motel Apartment fire in Las Vegas, six people died, many others were injured, and 25 families were displaced in December 2019 when a first-floor unit caught fire and spread through the complex.
 After the fire, investigators found 16 code violations in the building, including missing smoke alarms and an exit door that had been bolted shut.
 However, information came to light that the building had a history of violations and had been without a fire inspection for the prior two years.
 This showed a pattern of negligence on the part of the landlord.

-In a personal injury case against a negligent landlord, the injury lawyer must be able to provide proof of negligence.
+In a personal injury case where a landlord is sued for negligence, the landlord negligence lawyer must be able to provide proof of negligence.
 That proof is evaluated by the court to determine if the landlord was negligent, which is possible to do even if the landlord did not intentionally plan to cause harm.
 Tenants must be able to prove that their landlord’s carelessness is directly linked to their injury.

-During a personal injury lawsuit, the court will consider the following factors:
+During a personal injury lawsuit, the court will consider the following factors when suing a landlord for negligence:

 - Whether the landlord had control over the dangerous situation